cyberwarz443/CyberLab/docs/reference-deployment.md

 - VLAN segmentation significantly improves signal quality in logs and alerts
 - Avoid overloading a single tool to perform multiple roles

-For a guided walkthrough of the documentation, see:
+For a guided walkthrough of the documentation, see: [Back to documentation guide](README.md)
-Back to documentation guide: [Documentation guide](./README.md)